-We are a B Corp Certified and we recently were selected as top 10 of B Corps worldwide.
+We are a B Corp Certified and selected as top 10 of B Corps worldwide both in 2017 and 2018.

-Also, our work has drawn an interest from ASHOKA and ASHOKA C&A Foundation Fabric of Change, ambos Ilevando adelante empresas y proyectos sociales, la última sobre todo en la industria textil.
+Also, our work has drawn an interest from ASHOKA and ASHOKA C&A Foundation Fabric of Change programs, two global initiatives supporting social businesses and entrepreneurs.